Skip to main content

 • Full Frame Replacement: Everything is removed down to the studs.
 This is common in Pittsburgh’s older homes that have old vinyl or aluminum windows.
 With old wooden windows, the frames may be warped or rotted and need complete removal for high-quality installation.

-• Insert (Pocket) Replacement: A new window is fitted into the existing wood frame — a possible good option if the frame is still structurally sound.
+• Insert (Pocket) Replacement: A new window is fitted into the existing wood frame which can be a good option if the frame is still structurally sound.
 The interior trim remains intact, and the exposed old frame is covered with custom-formed painted trim.

 A professional installer will help you choose the best option based on your home’s condition, energy goals, and budget.